 FAQ on WebGL

-What Exactly is WebGL and Why Does it Matter?
+What is WebGL and how does it work in browsers?

 Conclusion